Book of Caverns: Translation

 The first translation of some sentences of the Book of Caverns from the tomb of Ramesses VI were given by Ippolito Rosellini in 1836.
-Not much later, Jean François Champollion wrote about the Book of Caverns from this tomb providing some translations.
+Not much later, Jean François Champollion wrote about the Book of Caverns from this tomb providing some translations in his 1844 manuscript.

-Scholars, however, were not greatly interested in the book until about a century later when the second complete version of the text was discovered in the Osireion.
-In 1933 Henri Frankfort published the first complete translation of the book with the help of Adriaan de Buck based on this version.
+However, scholars didn't show much interest in the book until about a century later when the second complete version of the text was discovered in the Osireion.
 Between 1942 and 1945, Alexandre Piankoff published a French translation of the book, followed by a translation into German by Erik Hornung in 1972.
 A second English translation is a translation of Hornung’s book from German into English.

 The latest translation was published by the German scholar Daniel Werning, based on a new text critical edition.